Common skin changes

 - Keep the area clean and dry.

-- Wash with a mild soap and warm (not hot) water.
+- Wash with a gentle skin cleanser and warm (not hot) water.
 Don't scrub.

 - Shower after you swim or use a hot tub.
 It will rinse off chlorine or salt water.
 Use a moisturizer after you shower.